 The simplest way to avoid this problem is to be sure to always use all lowercase letters in URLs for resources on such servers, even though any combination of case will work to get to the pages.

-If your pages are on a server that automatically serves up a standard home page from a directory whenever the URL ends with a slash (e.g., http://www.ohio.edu/oit/webservices/static/index.cfm is the same Web page as http://www.ohio.edu/oit/webservices/static/ ).
-Having both URLs in use will result in duplicate entries in indexes and duplicate copies in browser caches.
+If your pages are on a server that automatically serves up a standard home page from a directory whenever the URL ends with a slash (e.g., https://www.ohio.edu/oit/webservices/static/index.cfm is the same Web page as https://www.ohio.edu/oit/webservices/static/ ).
+Having both URLs in use may result in duplicate entries in indexes and duplicate copies in browser caches.

 The simplest way to avoid this problem is to be sure to always write the URL out in full, including the filename.
 This is also required in order to be able to test the link from your hard disk, if it refers to one of your own pages.